Last Updated on

 The aim of it is, the Bushnell Elite 1-Mile ARC is an impressive laser rangefinder.
 There’s so much to rave about so let’s address the complaint.
 To clarify, you can’t customize the ballistic data.
 If you wanted that feature, you’d be shocked at how expensive this gadget could cost.
 Despite this, we still liked the Elite enough to list it among our top recommendations for a target shooting device.

-Another Bushnell that has pre-loaded ballistic data is the Scout DX 1000 ARC which you can read about here.
+Another Bushnell that has pre-loaded ballistic data is the Scout DX 1000 ARC.
 It’s also been jam-packed with a lot more features that belies its very low price tag – nice!

 But, we’re sure we got you curious about what a rangefinder with customizable ballistic data can do for your hunting game.
 Let’s show you what that looks like with the Leica Geovid Rangefinder Binos.
 We promise it’s worth it!